 Helms and helmets give the wearer an increased ability to avoid critical hits.
 With no helm, an attacker's die roll must either be a natural 20 or exceed the defender's score by 5 or more to score a critical hit.
 While a helm does not protect against a natural 20, it does increase the margin of success required.
 The downside is a helmet also has the inverse effect in regards to stealth.
-Wearing a helmet increases the difficulty in scoring a critical detection roll by exactly the same amount.
+Wearing a helmet increases the difficulty in scoring a critical spot check by exactly the same amount.
 A person in a great helm requires her opponent succeed by 10 or more to score a critical hit in combat, but also must succeed by 10 or more to score a critical detection roll.
-This number is known as the helm's 'Threshold'.
-If you don't wish to keep tabs on helms assume that light armour comes with a leather cap, mail with a helmet, and plate with a great helm.
+This number is known as the helms 'Threshold'.
+By default, assume that light armour comes with a leather cap, mail with a helmet, and plate with a great helm.
+Different helmets take up inventory space.

-HELMS

-Type THRESHOLD
+Туре Treshold Dots

-Small 5+
+None 5+ -

-Leather Cap 6+
+Leather Cap 6+ 1

-Helmet/Coif 8+
+Helmet / Coif 8+ 1

-Great Helm 10+
+Great Helm 10+ 1